matbdev/matbdev/README.md

 ## Highlights and Recognition

-- Local Winner of the NASA Space Apps Challenge with the project "AirMood".
+- Local Winner and Global Nominee of the NASA Space Apps Challenge with the project "AirMood".
 - High academic performance at Univates (Impulsiona Scholarship holder).

 ---